ibm-cloud-docs/openwhisk/pkg_event_streams.md

 This package enables communication with [{{site.data.keyword.messagehub}}](https://www.ibm.com/cloud/event-streams-for-cloud) instances for publishing and consuming messages by using the native high-performance Kafka API.

-### Creating a trigger that listens to a {{site.data.keyword.messagehub}} instance
+### Creating a trigger that listens to an {{site.data.keyword.messagehub}} instance
 {: #eventstreams_trigger}

-In order to create a trigger that reacts when messages are posted to a {{site.data.keyword.messagehub}} instance, you need to use the feed that is named `/messaging/messageHubFeed`.
+In order to create a trigger that reacts when messages are posted to an {{site.data.keyword.messagehub}} instance, you need to use the feed that is named `/messaging/messageHubFeed`.
 The feed action supports the following parameters:

 | Name | Type | Description |
 | --- | --- | --- |